aluckhur/xcption/README.md

 ```

 **To schedule the incremental updates (xcp sync) the `sync` subcommand should be used (sync is possiable only when baseline is complete)**
+The `sync` commnd will trigger/update the sync scheule and should be issued folloiwng every change in the cron schedule (for example after modifing the cron schedule of a job)
+When running without --job/--source baseline will be issued on all migration jobs.

 ```
 usage: xcption.py sync [-h] [-j jobname] [-s srcpath]